create3000/x_ite/docs/_posts/what's-new.md

 ---
 ## X_ITE v8.7.0 Released

 *Leipzig, 14th May 2023:* This release comes with a breaking change. `Browser.createX3DFromString` is now asynchronous and returns now a Promise.
-This ensures that all components will be loaded, and all necessary nodes can be provided.
+This ensures that all components are loaded, and all necessary nodes can be provided.

-Additionally there is now an [automatic testing suite](https://github.com/create3000/x_ite-tests), which will be extended day by day.
+In addition, there is now an [automated test suite] (https://github.com/create3000/x_ite-tests), which is being expanded on a daily basis.

 ### Breaking Changes

-- `Browser.createX3DFromString` returns a Promise now.
+- `Browser.createX3DFromString` now returns a Promise.

 ## X_ITE v8.5.2 Released